 Closed: Saturday and Sunday

 You could just visit this corner boulangerie, Du Pain et des Idées, for its photogenic appeal.
 The shop has been in existence since 1875 and Du Pain et des Idées opened its doors in 2002.
 Christophe Vasseur uses time-honoured traditions to create outstanding bread and pastries.
 The croissants are always delicious.
-My Parisian friend claims it is truly the best croissant around.
+My Parisian friend claims it is truly the best of all the Parisian croissants.

 I can’t seem to ever leave the darling shop without an escargot pistache-chocolat (a snail of pistachio and chocolate).
 Join the lineup and get a take-out espresso along with a croissant.